MATERIALIZATION OF VIEWS

-In this tutorial on cache, we are going to explore the efficiency of Partial and Full cache types and their impact on data retrieval.
-The tutorial covers the basics of scheduling cache updates to maintain data up-to-date.
-By the end, users will gain essential knowledge in managing caches, setting the stage for improved performance and data accuracy.
+In this tutorial on materialization, we are going to explore the efficiency of the different options for materializing Denodo views and their impact on data retrieval.
+The tutorial covers the basics of scheduling jobs to maintain materialized data up-to-date.
+By the end, users will gain essential knowledge in managing materialization in Denodo Platform, setting the stage for improved performance and data accuracy.

-As you have learnt, Denodo accesses and extracts information from target sources at runtime and combines them in real-time to get the results.
-In other words, no local copy of the data will be stored in Denodo.
+As you have learnt, Denodo Platform accesses and extracts information from target sources at runtime and combines them in real-time to get the results.
+In other words, no local copy of the data will be stored in the Denodo Platform.

-The Denodo advanced cache system is based on an external database (traditional or in-memory database).
+The Denodo Platform advanced materialization system is based on an external data source (traditional or in-memory data source).

 In the previous tutorial, Data Combination, you learned how to combine the unified customer view with its billing information, so you can have a report that lists the total amount that is due for each of your customers.
 It is strongly advised to complete the Data Combination tutorial before starting this one, as we are going to be using the resources (data source, base views and integrations) created on it.